 Preparing Your Garden for a Successful Fall and Winter

 As summer comes to an end, it’s time to give your fruit trees and berry plants the care they need to thrive through the colder months.
 Proper fall maintenance not only protects your plants from winter damage but also lays the foundation for healthy growth come spring.
-Here’s your fall checklist to help ensure a smooth transition into the next season.
+Here’s a fall checklist to help ensure a smooth transition into the next season:

 1. Clean Up and Maintenance